SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 -  **reset**
      optional command for putting the module to a state predefined by the implementation.

-The following commands are foreseen, but are still under discussion (i.e. not 100% fixed yet):
+The following command names are reserved without having an defined associated functionality, yet.

 -  **go**
      optional on a drivable.
 If present, the 'go' command is used to start the